OpenMS/autowrap/README.md

 One important application of [Cython](http://cython.org) is to wrap C++ classes for using them in Python.
-As Cythons syntax is quite similar to the syntax of Python writing a wrapper can be learned easily, and Cython prevents you from many typical errors which might get in your way if you try  to write such a wrapper in C++.
+As Cythons syntax is quite similar to the syntax of Python writing a wrapper can be learned easily.
+Further Cython prevents you from many typical errors which might get in your way if you write such a wrapper in C++.

-This wrapping process consist of four steps:
+This wrapping process typically consist of four steps:

   1. Rewrite parts of the header files of your C++ library in so called `.pxd` files.
-These give Cython the needed information for calling the library and for error checking the code from the following step.
+These give Cython information for calling the library and for error checking the code written in the following step.

   2. Write Cython code which wrapps the C++ library.
 This code resists in one or more `.pyx` files.

-  3. Use Cython to translate this code  to C++ code.
+  3. Translate these `.pyx` files to C++ code with Cython.

   4. Use distutils to compile and link the C++ code to the final  Python extension module.